Showing 1 - 1 OF 1

 Payment for tuition and fees will not exceed the following caps:

 In order to use TA a sailor must receive annual counseling on the policies and procedures concerning the application, approval, funding authorization, and use of tuition assistance.
-The Little Creek Navy College Office conducts a TA Workshop each Thursday at 1:00 p.m. which fulfills this counseling requirement.
-Seating for the workshop is limited and on a first come first serve basis.
+The Navy College Virtual Education Center provides the counseling required for Tuition Assistance.